-All gifted personnel attend monthly gifted professional development activities to review gifted mandates, policies, and procedures-state and local, participate in all county wide professional development related to the implementation of the Georgia Performance Standards and the Georgia Standards of Excellence, and most recently examined the use of motivational portfolio performance assessments during student assessment for determining eligibility in the program.
-It is also the responsibility of the gifted staff to provide professional development to staff members at every school level on the nomination and testing procedures for the program, characteristics of the gifted learner, and the use of any rating scales being utilized by the department for the purpose of assessing motivation and/or creativity.
+All gifted personnel attend monthly gifted professional development activities to review gifted mandates, policies, and procedures (state and local), participate in all county wide professional development related to the implementation of the Georgia Performance Standards and the Georgia Standards of Excellence.
+It is also the responsibility of the gifted staff to provide professional development to staff members at every school level.
+During the professional development gifted staff focuses on the nomination and testing procedures for the program, characteristics of the gifted learner, and the use of any rating scales being utilized by the department for the purpose of assessing motivation and/or creativity.